I'm the guy who had been burning way earlier it became trending.

-Self-destruction may sometimes add some colors to the pallete of feelings allowing you to feel alive.
+Self-destruction may sometimes add some colors to the palette of feelings allowing you to feel alive.

-There are a lot of possible abusive options with distructive effect.
-Alcohol, hard-parties, super-hard crunch-driven work, crushing ways of doing sports and even total destruction of aspects of your own life.
+There are a lot of possible abusive options with destructive effects.
+Alcohol, hard parties, super-hard crunch-driven work, crushing ways of doing sports, and even total destruction of aspects of your own life.
 I suppose it may be even physical harm in some extreme cases.

 That's what you are to deal with.

 Work is so tightly-coupled to our life, that it can be hardly considered separately.
-It has a strong effect on our life, on our happiness rate and even our mental health.
+It has a strong effect on our life, our happiness rate, and even our mental health.